Protean-Labs/subgrounds/README.md

 This code generates the following dash component:
 ![Alt text](/img/synthetic-field-example.png?raw=true)

-Notice that the `where` argument of the component uses native python predicates to set the query arguments. behind the scenes,
+Notice that the `where` argument of the component uses native python predicates to set the query arguments.
+Behind the scenes,
 ```python
 where=[
   Swap.pair == "0xb4e16d0168e52d35cacd2c6185b44281ec28c9dc"